danbev/learning-ai/notes/lora.md

 matrix into two smaller matrices.
 We can reconstruct the original matrix by multiplying the two smaller matrices together.

-So, now imagine that matrix A above is our weight matrix in a neural network.
+So, now imagine that matrix W above is our weight matrix in a neural network.
 This would be a lot larger in a neural network, but the concepts still applies.
-We can decompose this matrix into two smaller matrices U and V.
+We can decompose this matrix into two smaller matrices A and B.
 Notice that instead of having 9 values we reduced that into 6 values in memory which might not seem like a lot but when the matrix is very large this can make a big difference.